rackerlabs/docs-developer-blog/_posts/2019-01-03-oracle-data-visualization-desktop.md

 -	Data source editor changes
 -	Updates to projects and visualizations including map backgrounds

-### Create a project and choose a Data Set
+### Create a project and choose a data set

-By using DVD, you can analyze data from various data sources like Microsoft&reg;
-Excel&reg;, database, and Oracle applications by creating a project and data sets to fetch data.
+By using DVD, you can analyze data from various data sources such as Microsoft Excel&reg;, database, and Oracle applications, by creating a project and data sets to fetch data.

 To create a project, use the following steps, as shown in the following image: